 Skip to content

-When you develop your own plugin, you might want to fetch necessary data from the API.
-This guide explains how to achieve that.
+When developing a plugin, you might want to fetch necessary data from the API.
+This guide explains how.

 Prerequisites